 The media never lacks with stories of nursing home residents who have suffered abuse.
 Types of abuse can range from physical, sexual, or psychological; yet it is not uncommon to find that a victim has suffered a combination of these mistreatments.
 There are cases wherein residents have been neglected to the point that they suffered physical injury, became gravely ill, or died.
 Such events are heartbreaking not only for the surviving victims but for the victims' families that entrusted the care of their loved ones to these facilities.

 If you or a family member have been a victim of nursing home abuse call our law firm today.
-Speaking with a compassionate Sacramento nursing home abuse lawyer will help begin the recovery process.
+Speaking with our compassionate Sacramento & Elk Grove-based nursing home abuse lawyer will help begin the recovery process.

 Nursing Home Abuse